brookhong/brookhong.github.io/_posts/2015-09-15-surfingkeys.md

 The cursor is made large for visibility, as sometimes it's not easy for human to locate a normal cursor on a web page.

+## VIM editor

+Thanks ACE for the vim editor, Surfingkeys integrates ACE for the vim editor.
+The vim editor is used:

+* to edit any input on html page
+* to edit URL to open in new tab
+* to edit settings

+### Edit any input on html page

+In normal mode, press capital `I`, then use a hint letter to pick up a input box.
+A vim editor is opened for you to edit text.
+The vim editor is opened in lightly different way for `input` and `textarea`.

+For `input` element, the vim editor has only one line, you use vim-bindings keys to edit your text, then press `Enter` or `:w` to write your text back to the input element.

+For `textarea` element, the vim editor is opened in bigger size, after you complete your edit, then press `Ctrl-Enter` or `:w` to write your text back to the textarea element.

+`Esc` or `:q` to quit vim editor without writing text back.

+`Tab` completion works with all words on current page, `Space` to choose a match from popup.

+If you enter insert mode with `i` or mouse click, you will edit your input in normal way.
+You could also open vim editor at that time by pressing `Ctrl-i`.

+Remember that in insert mode, press `Ctrl-i` to open vim editor.

+### Edit URL to open in new tab

+`su` to open vim editor to edit current URL, then `Enter` or `:w` to open the input URL, which works just like address bar with vim-binding keys.

+`Tab` completion works with all URLs from bookmark/history, `Space` to choose a match from popup.

+### Edit settings

+`se` to open settings editor, `:w` to save settings.

 ## Shortcuts reference